 The Audit Committee of our Board of Directors oversees our corporate accounting and financial reporting process.
 For this purpose, the Audit Committee performs several functions.
-The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firms; determines and approves the engagement of the independent registered public accounting firms; determines whether to retain or terminate the existing independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm; reviews and approves the retention of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm or our audit engagement team as required by law; confers with management and the independent registered public accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+The Audit Committee evaluates the performance of and assesses the qualifications of the independent registered public accounting firms; determines and approves the engagement of the independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm or to appoint and engage a new independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm to perform any proposed permissible non-audit services; monitors the rotation of partners of the independent registered public accounting firm regarding the effectiveness of internal controls over financial reporting; establishes procedures, as required under applicable law, for the receipt, retention and treatment of complaints received by us regarding accounting, internal accounting controls or auditing matters and the confidential and anonymous submission by employees of concerns regarding questionable accounting or auditing matters; and meets to review our annual audited financial statements and quarterly financial statements with management and the independent registered public accounting firm, including reviewing our disclosures under "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 During fiscal 2007, the Audit Committee was comprised of Messrs.
 Parker (Chairman) and Dullum and Ms. English.
 Messrs.
-Adelgren and Coulon served as alternate members of the Audit Committee serve and participate in meetings of the Audit Committee has adopted a written charter that is available to stockholders on our website at www.gladstoneinvestment.com.
+Adelgren and Coulon served as alternate members of the Audit Committee.
+The Audit Committee serve and participate in meetings of the Audit Committee only in the event of an absence of a regular member of the Audit Committee.
+The Audit Committee members of the Audit Committee was comprised of Messrs.
+Parker (Chairman) and Dullum and Ms. English.
+Messrs.
+Adelgren and Coulon served a

 Our Board of Directors reviews the NASDAQ listing standards definition of independence for audit committee members and has determined that all members and alternate members of our Audit Committee are independent (as independence is currently defined in Rule 4350(d)(2)(A)(i) and (ii) of the NASDAQ listing standards).
 No members of the Audit Committee received any compensation from us during the last fiscal year other than directors' fees.
 The Board of Directors has also determined that each member (including alternate members) of the Audit Committee qualifies as an "audit committee financial expert," as defined in applicable SEC rules.
 The Board made a qualitative assessment of the members' level of knowledge and experience based on a number of factors, including formal education and experience.
 The Board has also unanimously determined that all Audit Committee members and alternate members are financially literate under current NASDAQ rules and that at least one member has financial management expertise.
 Messrs.
-Dullum and Parker and Ms. English also serve on the audit committees of Gladstone Commercial Corporation and Gladstone Commercial Corporation.
+Dullum and Parker and Ms. English also serve on the audit committees of Gladstone Commercial Corporation and Gladstone Capital Corporation.
+Our Audit Committee's alternate members, Messrs.
+Adelgren and Coulon, also serve as alternate members on the audit committees of Gladstone Commercial Corporation.
 The Board of Directors has determined that this simultaneous service does not impair the respective directors' ability to effectively serve on our Audit Committee.